techyashu/techyashu/README.md

 **About Me -**

-- 🔭 A Final Year Student at NIT Durgapur
+- 🔭 A Final Year Undergraduate Student at NIT Durgapur
 - 🌱 I’m currently learning more about Machine Learning in depth

      <p align="center">